lihikaspi/MusicRecSystem/README.md

 - Song nodes attributes: pre-computed embeddings as node features and encoded album and artist IDs to act as initial value for the learnable embedding
 - Saves the graph as a PyTorch file `graph.pt`.

-The save paths and hyperparameter such as the interaction threshold and split ratio can be found in the `config.py` file.
+The save paths and hyperparameters such as the interaction threshold and split ratio can be found in the `config.py` file.
 Example:

 ```python